 And just when I needed the day to have a little more sunshine, Constance unpacked Molasses Cookies….my grandmother’s recipe.
 She had packed much more for us to nibble on but truly the Molasses cookies were over-the-top.
 It was the taste of home baked love.

 We crossed into Canada at Laurier Border Crossing at 10:45 AM, mileage 119590 (my birthday – January 19 and my grandmother’s birthday – May 9) … seriously.

 Signs along the way:269

 At 11:00 AM we stopped at Christina Lake, purchased a road map, along with a Bounty candy bar (that was prophetic) and Caribou Ginger Ale.
 Well, what I do know is that Caribou Ginger Ale is not available in Oregon and I was here to experience Canada.
 Smiles.
-There was way too much snow to go to the headwaters of the Columbia River, so I had to be content with pouring oil, salt and wine in the Columbia River in Canada.
+There was way too much snow to go to the headwaters of the Columbia River, so I had to be content with pouring Holy Anointing Oil, salt and wine into the Majestic Columbia River in Canada.

 We drove through Bonanza Pass and then stopped at 11:25 AM near the Paulson Bridge, where I parked alongside of the road and took photos of the beautiful snow-covered mountains.
 The air is crisp and clean.
 The scenery is extravagant.
 Winter is still very present in these mountains.

 At 11:45 AM we drove through Strawberry Pass and then through the Seven Summits and Red Mountain Ski Resort at 11:50 AM.